A Bayesian Lasso based Sparse Learning Model: Introduction

+This paper also adjusts the BLS method to achieve sparsity in the variable domain in the original linear regression framework by \cite{park2008bayesian}.
+The difference between the BLS in the linear regression framework and the original Bayesian Lasso by \cite{park2008bayesian} lies at the estimation procedure.
+The type-II maximum likelihood estimation results in a sparse model for the BLS where the most important variables have been selected.
+The Gibbs sampling in the Bayesian Lasso will in general only produce shrinkage of the coefficients so all the input variables remain in the model.
+Simulation studies are used to investigate the sparsity of the BLS in variable domain, and compare it to the Bayesian Lasso and the original Lasso.

-The remainder of the paper is divided into the following sections: Section~\ref{sec2} contains a detailed description of the BLS method, including the fast optimization algorithm and the properties of the prior distribution of the weight parameters.
-Section~\ref{sec3} presents the results from the study where we use simulated data.
-In Section~\ref{sec4}, the BLS method is used on two medical datasets to select the most important variables, and the conclusion is presented in Section~\ref{sec5}.
+The remainder of the paper is divided into the following sections: Section~\ref{sec:bls} contains a detailed description of the BLS method, including a fast optimization algorithm and theoretical derivation of the variance related threshold for the hyperparameters.
+Section~\ref{sec:results} presents results from simulation studies and compare the BLS with other kernel-based learning methods where sparsity is achieved in the sample domain.
+Section~\ref{sec:variablesel} shows how the BLS method can be used for variable selection, and concluding remarks are given in Section~\ref{sec:conclusion}.